Skip to Content

 For retinoblastoma that has spread to other parts of the body, treatment may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with extraocular retinoblastoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with extraocular retinoblastoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

-Treatment of recurrent retinoblastoma may include the following:
+Treatment of progressive or recurrent intraocular retinoblastoma may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent retinoblastoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent retinoblastoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 For more information from the National Cancer Institute about the treatment of retinoblastoma, see the following: